IPVanish Review: Quick Expert Summary

 IPVanish’s support articles are very informative — they resolved most of my issues, and I didn’t need to contact customer support that often.
 I also like how they’re split into well-organized categories, including billing questions, setup guides, frequently asked questions (FAQs), and troubleshooting guides, and that IPVanish has really helpful video tutorials (like ExpressVPN and NordVPN).

-Additional Tools on the Site
+Additional Tools on the Site — Good Password Generator + Convenient IP Checker

 IPVanish provides a few additional tools on its website, including:

-• Password generator — IPVanish has a free password generator that’s very easy to use.
+- Password generator — IPVanish has a free password generator that’s very easy to use.
 In my tests, it took me just a couple of seconds to create a password — just pick the password length from the dropdown bar (up to 20 characters) and choose whether or not you want to include symbols.
 I like this feature because it’s really useful, but I prefer ExpressVPN’s password generator which helps you create much stronger passwords that also are longer and use special characters.

-• IP checker — IPVanish’s “What’s My IP Address” tool is a great way to see whether your VPN is leaking your IP address.
+- IP checker — IPVanish’s “What’s My IP Address” tool is a great way to see whether your VPN is leaking your IP address.
 Once you visit the site, it shows you the IP address you’re accessing the internet with and tells you where you’re located based on that string of numbers.

 IPVanish is a solid VPN, but there are some things it can do better.
 Namely, split-tunneling isn’t available on every device, the server network is only medium-sized, it lacks full leak protection, and it’s not good for sensory-heavy nations.

-Split-tunneling is only offered on Android, Windows, and iOS — I wish is was available on Mac and Linux devices.
+Split-tunneling is only offered on Android, Windows, and iOS — I wish it was available on Mac and Linux devices.
 ExpressVPN includes the convenient feature on Mac and is one of the only VPNs to have it on routers.
 Private Internet Access offers split-tunneling on Linux but doesn’t have it for routers.

 IPVanish also doesn’t work in restrictive countries like China and Russia.
 It does have obfuscation for bypassing internet restrictions, for use on a company or school network, but IPVanish lacks the tools to bypass stiff firewalls in these countries.

 In addition, IPVanish’s leak protection fails to match its competitors.
-While I didn’t experience any leaks in my tests, its DNS leak protection only applies to Windows, and there zero WebRTC leak protection.
+While I didn’t experience any leaks in my tests, its DNS leak protection only applies to Windows, and there’s zero WebRTC leak protection.
 Top VPNs like Private Internet Access have full built-in leak protection.

 Is IPVanish One of the Best VPNs in 2024?

 IPVanish is secure and good for torrenting, plus it provides unlimited simultaneous connections.
 It offers industry-standard security features like 256-bit AES encryption, a kill switch, a no-logs policy, and secure protocols, and extra features like perfect forward secrecy.
-It also has servers in 52 countries, allows P2P traffic on every server, and has intuitive apps for iOS, Android, Windows, macOS, Linux, and Fire TV.
+It also has servers in 97 countries, allows P2P traffic on every server, and has intuitive apps for iOS, Android, Windows, macOS, Linux, and Fire TV.

 In my tests, I had really fast speeds on local (Romania) servers and pretty fast speeds on distant servers (US and Japan) — my gaming, torrenting, and VoIP call speeds were fast and stable on all servers.
 I downloaded large 10+ GB torrents in 15-20 minutes using popular torrent clients like qBittorrent, Deluge, uTorrent, and more.
 And IPVanish has 30+ SOCKS5 proxies that provide even faster download speeds.